 CONTENT ANALYSIS AND TEXT-MINING TOOL FOR STATA

-WordStat for Stata was created to allow Stata 13 and Stata 15 users running under Windows, to apply text analytics techniques on any string variables stored in a Stata data file.
-WordStat combines natural language processing, content analysis and statistical techniques to quickly extract topics, patterns and relationships in large amount of text.
-It can process millions of words in seconds and compare extracted themes across any other numerical, categorical or date variables in the Stata file.
+WordStat for Stata was created to allow users of Stata 13 to Stata 16 running under Windows, to apply text analytics techniques on any string variables stored in a Stata data file.
+WordStat combines natural language processing, content analysis, and statistical techniques to quickly extract topics, patterns, and relationships in large amounts of text.
+It can process millions of words in seconds and compare extracted themes across any other numerical, categorical, or date variables in the Stata file.

 WordStat can be used by anyone who needs to quickly extract and analyze information stored in Stata text variables.
 It may be used for:

 • Directly import text and quantitative data from social media, online survey platforms, reference management toolsWORDSTAT FOR STATA KEY FEATURES: